SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-evamcconville/PROJECT_PRESENTATION.md

 <!-- Put your plan, story, and any supporting material here, you could use the help of a readme markdown generator such as [readme.so](https://readme.so/) -->
+# MVPS
+- Return the fist letter of every word of a string - COMPLETE
+- Ensure all is lower case if string is not
+- Return the letters of a string that corraspond to the indexes in an array

 # PLAN
 - create plan doc